awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 **To disable KASLR on an instance launched with Ubuntu**

 1. Connect to your instance using SSH\.
-For more information, see [Connecting to your Linux instance using SSH](AccessingInstancesLinux.md)\.
+For more information, see [Connect to your Linux instance using SSH](AccessingInstancesLinux.md)\.

 1. Open the `/etc/default/grub.d/50-cloudimg-settings.cfg` file in your editor of choice\.
 Edit the `GRUB_CMDLINE_LINUX_DEFAULT` line to append the `nokaslr` option to its end, as shown in the following example\.